NurAlamShawon/assignment_1_level2/README.md

-- What are some differences between interfaces and types in TypeScript?
+- What are some differences between interfaces and types in TypeScript? <br>
 = Here in type we can only define types of anything like, type Num = number[]; const arr: Num = Array.from(set);